How to use a bullet journal key for rapid logging in the bullet journal method!

 Question mark = for something you need to verify.

-And you get the idea, you can create your own signifiers, that will make sense to your entries.
+You get the idea!
+You can create your own signifiers, that will make sense to your entries.

 You definitely don’t have to use the same ones or mark them for the same thing!
 Do your thing!
 These are just a few to get you started.

-I myself only use a couple max, and mostly I use the important signifier.
+I only use a couple of symbols at the max, and mostly I just use the important signifier.

 Bullet journal key color code